 bloodlines.
-Most of today’s pedigreed Sphynx are descendants of the original three females, Q. Punkie and Q. Paloma, who were rescued from the streets of Toronto, Canada and sent to Dr. Hugo Hernandez in Holland in 1980 for breeding.
-The offspring from these breeding’s were then brought to the United States, Holland and France, and they are the foundation of most of our present day Sphynx Cats.
+Most of today’s pedigreed Sphynx are descendants of the original three females, Q. Punkie and Q. Paloma, who were rescued from the streets of Toronto, Canada and sent to Dr. Hugo Hernandez in Holland in 1980.
+The offspring from these breeding’s were sold in the United States, Holland and France and are the foundation of most of our present day breeding Sphynx.

-Stephanie and Pat Osborne of HolyMoly Cattery established and founded the Bambino cat in 2005.
-The Bambino is the purposeful outcross breeding between the Sphynx cat and the Munchkin cat.The Munchkin is a breed of cat which has a natural, spontaneously occurring autosomal dominant mutation causing distinctive short legs.
-This breed was studied extensively for years and was deemed to be a healthy, and genetically sound breed.
-The Munchkin cat is fully eligible for Championship status with both major cat associations.
+Stephanie and Pat Osborne of Holy Moly Cattery established and founded the Bambino cat in 2005.
+The Bambino is the purposeful out-cross breeding between the Sphynx breed and the Munchkin cat.The Munchkin is a breed of cat which has naturally spontaneously occurring autosomal dominant mutation causing distinctive short legs.
+This breed was studied extensively for years and was deemed to be a healthy genetically sound breed; which is fully eligible for Championship status with both major cat associations.
 The result of these breeding’s is a hairless cat like the Sphynx, with adorable short little legs!
 If you are interested in learning more about sphynx and bambino cats please look through our website, or contact us for more information on these wonderful hairless breeds.

-However, despite our best efforts, we recently got the news that “The International Cat Association,” (TICA), just passed a ruling that no “New Traits” of breeds, nor new breeds, will be allowed to include any kind of genetic trait pertaining to bone structure.
-This includes leg length, and tail length.
-This means that unfortunately after 4 years of time, work and money, this brings us back to the beginning.
-We are determined not to give up though!
-We will continue to push towards gaining full championship acceptance on this rare amazing cat breed, as they deserve to be able to be in the front lines of the show ring just as much as any other cat!
+However despite our best efforts we recently got the news that The International Cat Association (TICA) just passed a ruling that now New Traits of breeds, nor new breeds, will be allowed to include any kind of genetic trait pertaining to bone structure including leg length and tail length.
+So unfortunately after 4 years of time, work and money… this brings us back to the beginning.
+We are determined not to give up though, we will continue to push towards gaining full championship acceptance on this rare amazing cat breed as they deserve to be able to be in the front lines of the show ring as much as any other cat!
 We appreciate everyone’s efforts and support!

 We are proud to introduce the Amazing Brand New Hairless Cat Breeds the SphynxieBob and the BamBob!
-These breeds are being exclusively developed by LiLNudists Cattery; we are the first ones in the WORLD to have these new amazing hairless cat breeds!
-The SphynxieBob is the product of the purposeful breeding between a hairless Sphynx(long-legged) cat, and an American or Domestic Bobtail cat.
+These breeds are being exclusively developed by LiLNudists Cattery; we are the first ones in the WORLD to have these new amazing hairless breeds!
+The SphynxieBob is the product of the purposeful breeding between a hairless Sphynx(long-legged) cat and an American or Domestic Bobtail cat.
 This produces a hairless Sphynx